 - Opportunities for research collaboration with faculty scholars and community partners

 Designed as a full-time four year program, coursework in the first year introduces students to Epistemology and the Theory of Knowledge, the History of Social Work, and research courses in both Quantitative and Qualitative Methods and Data Analysis.
 Students will be encouraged to focus their assignments on their substantive area of interest so that the coursework supports the development of the comprehensive proposal.
-Once the comprehensive proposal is approved, the student is required to complete the comprehensive paper and successfully defend in the Fall of their second year, before starting their dissertation seminar course, which further prepares students for the next stage of completing their dissertation proposal and moving to the dissertation stage.
+Students must pass a Comprehensive paper assessment as part of the Ph.D. program and prior to submitting their dissertation proposal for review.
+Normally, students will complete the Comprehensive paper by January 1st in year 2 of their program.
+The Comprehensive paper is directed by a Faculty advisor and a program reader from the School of Social Work.
+The comprehensive paper is based on a proposal that must be approved by the student’s Faculty Supervisor normally by September 1st in year 2 of their program.
+That occurs prior to starting their dissertation seminar course, which further prepares students for the next stage of completing their dissertation proposal and moving to the dissertation stage.
 The dissertation proposal is due at the end of the Winter term in the second year.
 Visit course descriptions and course sequencing.

 Faculty Expertise and Guidance